griffio/griffio.github.io/_posts/2015-02-12-Html-Sanitising.md

 ---

-Escaping content makes it structurally compatible with Html and is similar to "pixilating" or "obfuscating" the offending elements to make it appear harmless. e.g A movie that over-dubs a swear word for TV release. e.g Ghostbusters
+Escaping non-compliant content makes it structurally compatible with Html and is similar to "pixilating" or "obfuscating" the offending elements to make it appear harmless. e.g A movie that over-dubs a swear word for TV release. e.g Ghostbusters

 [Securing the tangled Web](http://queue.acm.org/detail.cfm?id=2663760)